Hotpot

 Mala Tang and Mala Xiangguo

 “Mala” is the combination of flavours (“numbing” and “hot”) found in Sichuan cooking, a mixture of Sichuan pepper(s) and chilli.
-So these two probably originated in Sichuan, but they are so popular in restaurants (some surprisingly small) in Beijing and around that I wouldn’t bet on it.
-They can also be found in the food halls of shopping malls and department stores.
+This is the iconic flavour of Sichuan, but is extremely popular in restaurants all over China.
+These two “dishes” can also be found in the food halls of shopping malls and department stores.

 The advantage of these dishes over hotpot is that each customer can choose their own ingredients, or share with just one or two other people – so they are more suitable for solo diners or smaller groups.

-A typical Malatang restaurant in Jinan (there were several):
+A typical Malatang restaurant in Jinan (where there were several, very popular with students):

-The customer picks up a bowl on entering and puts his or her selected ingredients into it from a buffet including salad greens, fresh coriander, lotus root, various kinds of mushroom (straw, chestnut, oyster, and more), noodles (thick or thin; rice, egg, bean, buckwheat, or plain), tofu (slices of brick tofu, fried tofu, frozen tofu), fish and seafood, fish balls, meat balls, various kinds of sausage, raw and cooked beef, lamb, pork, and chicken, chicken or duck blood jelly, etc etc etc.
+The customer picks up a bowl on entering and puts his or her selected ingredients into it, using tongs, from a buffet including salad greens, spinach, assorted kinds of cabbage, fresh coriander, lotus root, various kinds of mushroom (straw, chestnut, oyster, and more), noodles (thick or thin; rice, egg, bean, buckwheat, or plain), tofu (slices of brick tofu, fried tofu, frozen tofu), fish and seafood, fish balls, meat balls, various kinds of sausage, raw and cooked beef, lamb, pork, and chicken, chicken or duck blood jelly, etc etc etc.

 Then the customer takes the bowl to the counter, where the customer states their preference for “La”, “Wei la”, or even “Bu la” (hot, medium hot, or not hot).

 The bowl is weighed and paid for, before being passed into the kitchen.
-Rice is optional.
+Rice is an optional accompniment (I usually skipped it).

 The customer is then given a token with a number on it, collects a small eating bowl (if desired), chopsticks, and a spoon, and sits down at a table (if one is free! – these places can be busy).